-Still, claims have been made about the magical healing power of dolphins.
-Encounters are frequently described as exhilarating and inspiring, perhaps part of their "magic".
 Dolphins often show a fondness for young children.
 Sometimes when a child enters a pool dolphins, they are immediately surrounded by attentive females.
 Working with dolphins has had positive results with autistic children and others with 'special needs'.
 The research continues.
+Dolphin assisted therapy's agenda focusing on children with autism, Down syndrome, and Cerebral Palsy with rehabilitation in motor function, speech, and language, and attention span.

 Dolphins combat child deafness BBC - August 3, 2000

-2011 -- My friend Paul has lived on the Big Island in Hawaii for the past 30 years, studying healing and doing energy work alone or with others.
+My friend Paul lived in Hawaii for 30+ years, studying healing and doing energy work alone or with others.
 Most days he swims with the dolphins, who he says speak to him by sounds or telepathically.
 Paul reports that in recent years, their size, tones and patterns of behavior have changed, intuitively telling him that great change is about to happen not only where he lives, but everywhere on the planet, as witnessed by the increase in natural disasters.
 Other friends who work and swim with dolphins, also pick up messages of great cataclysmic changes that are coming.

 Dolphins appear in a number of Greek myths, invariably as helpers of humankind.